FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: EVALUATION

 Dynamic action can efficiently unfold the fabric, and quasi-static actions can make some fine adjustments to the fabric.
 To verify the effectiveness of our multi-primitive policy mechanism, we conduct experiments on long-sleeved T-shirts with different coverage.
 Table \ref{effective} shows that when the fabric has high initial coverage and mild self-occlusion, the quasi-static actions have better coverage compared to the dynamic action.
 On the other hand, when the fabric has low initial coverage and severe self-occlusion, the dynamic action effectively improves coverage.
 This observation is in line with the findings of Flingbot \cite{ha2022flingbot}.
 It also demonstrates that our multi-primitive policy outperforms a single primitive action in achieving higher coverage, regardless of the initial coverage of the fabric.
 This highlights the effectiveness of the multi-primitive policy in enhancing fabric coverage.

+To assess the validity of the enhanced Pick \& Drag primitive action in unfolding severely self-occluding fabrics, we conducted tests using a long-sleeved T-shirt, with certain sleeves concealed or tucked beneath other layers of cloth.
+As indicated in Table \ref{pd validation}, the enhanced pick \& drag primitive action outperforms the individual pick \& place or fling in efficiently unfolding this long-sleeved fabric.

 Table \ref{coveragetable} presents the coverage attained by various algorithms on diverse real-world fabrics with initial coverage less than $30\%$.
-Unfortunately, the reproduction of SpeedFold \cite{speedfolding} is challenging despite being open-sourced, and the code for Canberk \cite{clothfunnels} is not available.
-Thus, the data presented in this table are the original results reported in their respective papers.
+Unfortunately, despite the availability of open-source code for SpeedFold \cite{speedfolding} and Canberk \cite{clothfunnels}, substantial challenges exist when it comes to deploying these two tasks in a dual-arm system using Kinova Gen3 due to inconsistencies in the robotic arms' utilization.
+Therefore, the data presented in this table are the original results reported in their respective papers.
 To ensure a fair comparison, the fabrics tested in our algorithm are chosen to be as similar as possible to those used in the previous works.
 The results in Table \ref{coveragetable} imply that our algorithm outperforms the other algorithms in terms of unfolded coverage on both towels and long-sleeved T-shirts.

 The success rate of fabric folding is a crucial performance indicator.
 As shown in Table \ref{success}, the complexity of the fabric has a direct effect on the success rate of folding, which decreases continuously as the fabric complexity increases.
 In particular, when dealing with fabrics that are not whole pieces, such as long-sleeved T-shirts with two sleeves, it is common for the fabric to self-occlude during the folding process to reduce the success rate.
 Among the four algorithms compared, our algorithm outperformed the others in terms of the success rate achieved in folding towels and long-sleeved T-shirts.